Alexandre Ribot

-Alexandre-Félix-Joseph Ribot (/fr/; 7 February 1842 – 13 January 1923) was a French politician, four times Prime Minister.
+Alexandre-Félix-Joseph Ribot (/riːˈboʊ/ ree-BOH, /fr/; 7 February 1842 – 13 January 1923) was a French politician and four-time Prime Minister of France.

 Early life and early career

 Ribot was born on 7 February 1842, in Saint-Omer.
 After graduating from the University of Paris, where he was lauréat of the faculty of law, he was admitted to the bar.
 He was secretary of the conference of advocates and one of the founders of the Sociéte de legislation comparée.
 In 1875 and 1876, he was director of criminal affairs and secretary-general at the ministry of justice.

 Representative

 In 1877, he entered politics, becoming a member of the committee of legal resistance during the Broglie ministry; in 1878, he returned to the chamber as a moderate republican member for Boulogne, in his native département of Pas-de-Calais.

 His impassioned yet reasoned eloquence gave him an influence which was increased by his articles in the Parlement in which he opposed violent measures against the unauthorized congregations.
 He devoted himself especially to financial questions, and in 1882 was reporter of the budget.
 He became one of the most prominent republican opponents of the Radical party, distinguishing himself by his attacks on the short-lived Gambetta ministry.
 He refused to vote the credits demanded by the Ferry cabinet for the Tonkin expedition, and helped Georges Clemenceau overthrow the ministry in 1885.
 At the general election of that year he was a victim of the Republican rout in the Pas-de-Calais, and did not re-enter the chamber until 1887.